Cabins near Shady Cove

 1 site · Lodging11 acres · Williams, OR

 You will appreciate the peace and quiet of this little cabin on Rock Creek, situated on 11 acres of forest in Williams Oregon.
 The only sounds you'll hear are the birds in the trees and the flowing creek water.
 Enjoy sitting on the deck overlooking the creek or hiking on the property.
 A bridge crosses Rock Creek where you can hike to the confluence of Rock Creek and East Fork Williams Creek.
 Our garden hot tub is a welcome place to soak and enjoy the stars at night.
+Its an older tub but still keeps the water at 102 degrees.
 Our cabin has a kitchenette with a small fridge, sink, 2-burner gas stovetop, teapot crockpot, toaster, and 2-cup coffee maker, plus a few dishes, cutlery, pots and pans, enough for simple meal preparation.
-Coffee, tea, sugar, and creamer are provided, and we usually provide fresh eggs from our happy hens when available.
+Coffee, tea, sugar, and creamer are provided.
 The sitting area has a small woodstove which is the perfect size for this tiny cabin.
 A little wood can be provided, and we provide newspaper and fire starters.
 There is an abundance of twigs around the property great for getting a fire going.
 The stove holds 16" x 3" split logs, if you have some to bring.
 There are two smaller stuffed chairs, and two bar stools at a counter/bar with views of the creek.
-The bathroom has a shower, sink, and portable camper toilet, and towels and toiletries are provided.
+The bathroom has a shower and vanity sink, and towels and toiletries are provided.
 There is hot and cold running water, although the 3-gallon hot water heater limits showers to less than 5 minutes.
-A nice wide sturdy ladder leads up to the loft upstairs which has a new 8" full memory foam with fresh linens.
+A nice wide sturdy ladder leads up to the loft upstairs which has an 8" full-sized (wider than a twin but narrower than a queen) memory foam with fresh linens.
 The loft is low and cozy which allows the camper to sit up on the bed but not stand up.
-A compost toilet is about 100 yards away, and we encourage the use of this toilet as much as possible, and use the little camper portable toilet for midnight emergencies.
+A compost toilet is about 100 yards away, and has a rechargeable motion detector indoor light.
 Bring your flashlights to find the compost toilet as well as the hot tub as the property is very dark.
 Our WiFi barely reaches the cabin but texting can be accomplished at the compost toilet or at the garden gate.
 The password is listed in the binder on the table.
 Most folks enjoy getting away from the internet for a while.
 Some games and puzzles are provided.

 Pets